NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

        ls /homes/bioinfo/bioinfo_software

 Or a relative path (relative to you current working directory or your home directory).
 Run the pwd command and report your current directory.

+## Code challenge 1 questions:
 Write a `ls` command that uses a relative path and list `bioinfo_software`.

-## Code challenge 1 question:

 Current working directory: